oscar-system/oscar-website/blogs/_posts/2018-06-15-AbstractAlgebra.md

 However, we have also been writing a number of packages which provide very specialised C implementations for specific rings and fields.

-The most straightforward of these is Nemo.jl, which we have introduced previously.
-It makes use of the Flint, Arb and Antic libraries to provide highly optimised C implementations of finite fields, number fields, real and complex numbers, padics, and all the usual rings and fields, such as the integers, rationals, integers mod n, and so on.
+The most straightforward of these is [Nemo.jl](https://github.com/Nemocas/Nemo.jl).
+It makes use of the [Flint](http://www.flintlib.org/), [Arb](http://www.arblib.org/) and [Antic](https://github.com/wbhart/antic) C libraries to provide highly optimised C implementations of finite fields, number fields, real and complex numbers, padics, and all the usual rings and fields, such as the integers, rationals, integers mod n, and so on.

-Nemo.jl implements the interfaces set out in AbstractAlgebra.jl and so any AbstractAlgebra generic algorithm can be used over any Nemo.jl domain.
-Moreover, instead of using a generic implementation of polynomials over the integers, for example, when Nemo.jl is loaded instead of AbstractAlgebra.jl, polynomials over the integers will be implemented automatically using the highly optimised routines available for this in Flint.
+Nemo.jl implements the interfaces set out in AbstractAlgebra.jl and therefore any AbstractAlgebra generic algorithm can be used over any Nemo.jl domain.

+Moreover, when Nemo.jl is loaded instead of AbstractAlgebra.jl, polynomials over the integers use the highly optimised routines from Flint.

 Over the course of the next few weeks and months, we'll be introducing other libraries we are working on which implement AbstractAlgebra interfaces.

-Of course AbstractAlgebra.jl is fully usable on its own, without Nemo.jl and other packages with C dependencies.
-It is great for situations where one wants pure Julia code, or where the C library dependencies of Nemo.jl are not wanted, e.g. when interfacing some other project to AbstractAlgebra.jl for its generics capability.
+Of course AbstractAlgebra.jl is fully usable on its own, without Nemo.jl and C dependencies.
+It is great when one wants pure Julia code, or where the C library dependencies of Nemo.jl are not wanted, e.g. when interfacing some other package to AbstractAlgebra.jl for its generics capability.

-This "pure Julia" feature of AbstractAlgebra.jl is something that has been requested by package developers in the Julia community, and we hope it will be of use to the community and will attract volunteer Julia developers to contribute to the project and further develop its capabilities in the area of AbstractAlgebra.
+This "pure Julia" feature of AbstractAlgebra.jl is something that has been requested by developers in the Julia community, and we hope it will attract volunteer contributors to further develop its capabilities in the area of Abstract Algebra.

 ## What is planned for the future of AbstractAlgebra?

 AbstractAlgebra is already quite stable, and we are using it extensively in other components of Oscar that we are working on.

 However, there are many other things we'd like to add in the future.
-Maybe this list inspires someone with an itch to scratch, who would like to contribute something to the AbstractAlgebra.jl project!

 We've made a list of things we definitely want.
 See

 [Development Roadmap](https://github.com/Nemocas/AbstractAlgebra.jl/issues/64)

+Maybe this list inspires others who would like to contribute something to the AbstractAlgebra.jl project!

 One of the biggest features not yet supported by AbstractAlgebra, but planned for the future, is non-commutative algebra.
 Currently, AbstractAlgebra assumes all rings are